mike-costello/knative-eventing-examples/README.md

 # Governing Knative Eventing With Istio (A Demo)

 As we take on cloud native architecture(s), it is imperative that our architectures consider cloud native characteristics that are distinct from our traditional architectural concerns.
-In this demo, we will take on those concerns: [Cloud Native Integration] (https://github.com/rh-ei-stp/cloud-native-integration), and attempt to inject governance concepts.
+In this demo, we will take on those concerns: [Cloud Native Integration](https://github.com/rh-ei-stp/cloud-native-integration), and attempt to inject governance concepts.

 ## What is *Cloud Native*?

-While laborious explanation is provided here: [What is Cloud Native?] ([Cloud Native Integration] (https://github.com/mike-costello/cloud-native-integration/blob/master/definition-cloudnative.md) we can distill *cloud native* into the following set of characteristics:
+While laborious explanation is provided here: [What is Cloud Native?](https://github.com/mike-costello/cloud-native-integration/blob/master/definition-cloudnative.md) We can distill *cloud native* into the following set of characteristics:
 * **Elasticity**:	As this is a core characteristic of underlying cloud platforms, any workload that sits on top of a "cloud" must be capable of exploiting this capability as a core technology feature
 * **On Demand Scaling**: As this is a core characteristic of underlying cloud platforms, this should be a core feature of any "cloud native" technology, architectural approach or deployment
 * **Resilient**: High Availability should be a core concern of any technology or deployment.
 This implies both meainingful availability in calm and turbulent waters (i.e. outage of an availability zone, data center, etc.).